pranay-aggarwal/pranay-aggarwal/README.md

 - 🎓 I'm a **Computer Science student** (currently pursuing a **BS in Data Science from IIT Madras**) passionate about software development, AI, and data-driven solutions.
 - 🚀 I love building projects that combine logic, creativity, and automation—from full-stack web apps to AI-powered voice agents.
 - 💡 Actively building projects in **Full-Stack Development** (React, Node, GSAP) and **AI/ML** (voice platforms, data analysis models).
-- 🌱 Always open to **collaborations** and learning new technologies.
 - 🧠 My interests include: **AI systems**, **full-stack development**, **advanced web animations** (like GSAP & Locomotive Scroll), and **database design**.

 ---